-Affinity by Serif has been dubbed the 'Photoshop killer' by some, and it's easy to see why.
-My first impressions are that the app is incredibly well designed and that it feels like it’s been made to be a dedicated web and graphic design tool.
+Serif's Affinity Designer has been dubbed the 'Photoshop killer' by some, and it's easy to see why.
+My first impressions are that the app is incredibly well designed and feels like it’s been made to be a dedicated web and graphic design tool.

-There were a few features that I really enjoyed, including adjustable nondestructive layers – which essentially means you can adjust images or vectors without damaging them.
+There were a few features I really enjoyed, including adjustable, nondestructive layers.
+This essentially means you can adjust images or vectors without damaging them.

-Overall, Affinity feels like it could be a real competitor to Photoshop, Illustrator and Sketch, and at just £34.99 it's a real bargain!
+Overall, Affinity feels like it could be a real competitor to Photoshop, Illustrator and Sketch.
+And at just £48.99 it's a real bargain!

 Avocode quickly and automatically analyses your PSD or Sketch file and brings everything into a beautifully designed UI.
 You then have full control over how you export assets, including SVG exporting as standard.

-Antetype is a new tool for creating responsive UIs for apps and websites.
-It feels like its been built to do just one job really well: to create high-fidelity prototypes, but not production files.
+Antetype is a tool for creating responsive UIs for apps and websites.
+It feels like its been built to do just one job: to create high-fidelity prototypes, but not production files.
 This is actually a good thing – the team is focused on exactly what it is creating, and it's not trying to make an app that replaces developers.